La Jolla Country Day School: Accreditation

 La Jolla Country Day School is accredited by the California Association of Independent Schools (CAIS) and the Western Association of Schools and Colleges (WASC).
 In addition, the school is a member of the National Association of Independent Schools (NAIS) and the Council for the Advancement and Support of Education (CASE).

 Academics

 La Jolla Country Day offers more than 25 Honors courses and 28 Advanced Placement courses in the Upper School.
 87% of LJCDS AP students received scores of 3 or higher.
 In 2019–2020, a total of $5.1 million of financial assistance was given out to students and their families.

 Reputation and Rankings

 The Class of 2024 had over 630 college acceptances.

 Campus

-The campus spans 24 acres and now contains a theater, a library, an outdoor amphitheater, a double gymnasium, a football field, soccer field, baseball field, 6 tennis courts, a maker's lab, art studios, and computer and science labs.
+The campus spans 24 acres and now contains a theater, a library, an outdoor amphitheater, a double gymnasium, a football field, soccer field, baseball field, softball field, 6 tennis courts, a maker's lab, art studios, and computer and science labs.